rickyclegg/surviving-unit-tests/README.md

 ### Branches

 - `main`: The root of the repo.
 Paired with Slide 11.
 I has some basic unit tests as a simple example.
+- `get-by`: Paired with Slide 18.
+This is for writing some unit tests.